district09/github_template_servicefactory/dev-utils/README.md

 ## Digipolis Package Repositories ##
 ### .NetCore ###
 Add nuget.config to your local setup.
 Add Digipolis Myget.org credentials to nuget.config.
-Ask servicefactory [at] digipolis [dot] gent for credentials.
+Ask servicefactory [at] district09 [dot] gent for credentials.
 Find more information on nuget.config [here](https://docs.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior).

 ### Java ###
 All required configuration files are provided in this repository.
 Set envars for NEXUS_USER & NEXUS_PASSWORD.
-Ask servicefactory [at] digipolis [dot] gent for credentials.
+Ask servicefactory [at] district09 [dot] gent for credentials.

 ### Node ###
 Use the `.npmrc` file in the root of your project to connect to the *Digipolis NPM repositry* in the *Sonatype Repository manager*.